rsanchez2021/Blog-Robotica-Movil/README.md

 The objective for today was to complete a lap and fine-tune the PID control as much as possible.
 After several attempts, the fastest lap was completed in 3 minutes and 16 seconds.
 The goal for the next day will be to distinguish between curves and straight sections in order to set different speeds and save time.

 ### Day 3
 Once the distinction between curves and straight sections based on the error is established, the lap time is 160 seconds.
+If you want to see the video click [here](https://raw.githubusercontent.com/rsanchez2021/Blog-Robotica-Movil/main/p2_160.webm)

 The next step I need to take is to fine-tune the parameters gradually to reduce times.
 I considered adding a PID controller to the linear velocity when the error is very high (in curves), and although it worked very well, it was moving quite slowly: